-The old adage that “cash is king” certainly holds true in this global financial crisis that we are in today.
-The terms “the only certainty is uncertainty” and “the only consistency is inconsistency” only makes things all the more difficult to sort things out and try to plan for your financial future.
+The adage that “cash is king” certainly holds true in this global financial crisis that we are in today.
+The terms “the only certainty is uncertainty” and “the only consistency is inconsistency” only makes things all the harder to sort out and try to plan for your financial future.

 This especially holds true for dentists, and even more so for those that own a dental practice.
 Do you try to ignore what is going on around you, or do you try to come up with a plan to safeguard your future in case of a global financial meltdown?
 Where do you find help?
 Who do you trust?
 Does your accountant know the answers or does he/she seem just as confused as everyone else?
 Do you seek answers from your financial advisor who may have led you down the path to record losses in your stock portfolio?
 It’s tough to look for answers, especially in this time of unprecedented financial turmoil.

 You may decide that you are going to have to think this through on your own and gather as much information as possible before you start making decisions for your future.
 You may have to rely on your own common sense to sort through your options.
 Remember, a decision to do nothing is every bit as much of a decision as it is to do something that might just make your future seem more financially secure than the road you find yourself on right now.

 What does the future hold for dentistry?
 Will the current administration try to impose universal healthcare on us all?
 How will it affect dentistry?
 Will there be socialized medicine and dentistry?
 Will medicine and dentistry be nationalized?
 If any of these alternatives are possible, how will this affect the value of your practice?
 How much equity do you have in your dental practice?
 And how, if any, does the value of your practice come into play for your plans for retirement?
 Again, the only certainty is uncertainty, and these are uncertain times.